Last updated on December 11th, 2023

 - Reduce failure and rework rates using automotive manufacturing data

-- Multiple sources contributed to variance in component selection
+- Multiple sources contributed to variance

-Reduced failure and rework rate by
+Reduction in failure and rework rates

 Significant improvements to manufacturing throughput and cost optimization

-These early results helped build confidence in a more progressive AI/ML approach, that could integrate with the client’s network layer and down to the PLC, whereby a model built on the insights from the Linepulse platform could be deployed.
+These early results helped build confidence in a more progressive AI/ML approach, that could integrate with the client’s network layer and down to the PLC, whereby a model built on the insights from the LinePulse platform could be deployed.
 As someone familiar with axle or PTU assemblies might know, setting the correct backlash is critical to function of the assembly but is typically done using shims calculated by considering the relevant component tolerance stack.
 In a perfect world this calculation should always be able to set the nominal backlash and provide the correct preload, but the reality is that this is not the case.
 Acerta was able to prove out and deploy a decision point solution that replaced the tolerance stack calculation with ML models that would pull an assembly’s entire build record, as well as previous assemblies, leveraging all information to provide a more accurate output.

 Working through progressively production-ready trials through LinePulse, adapted and customized to fit the plant network infrastructure, Acerta was able implement the solution across two assembly lines in the facility.

 Results: reduced failure and rework rates

 The impacts on cost optimization and throughput observed in initial deployments of LinePulse‘s Anomaly Detection and Capability Metrics modules have led the customer to utilize LinePulse across facilities globally.